When Sue glances at the DVD’s episode selection screen, her heart sinks.

 Sue: I bet the mutants are nice.
 Mutants are always nice.

-Me: Do you recognise the actor playing this mutant?
+Me: Do you recognise the actor who’s playing this particular mutant?

 Sue: Recognise him?
 It’s so dark, I can hardly see him!

 Davros demonstrates his new Mark 3 travel machine to some Kaled scientists.